Lab-Grown Diamond Color

 White Diamond (Colorless)

 Most people can recognize the brilliance and sparkle of a white diamond.
-They are the most sought after color, and the least available lab-grown diamonds.
+They are the most sought after lab-grown diamonds.

 Blue Diamond

-Blue diamonds vary from a sparkly sky blue to a strong vivid blue, up to 1.25 carats.
-The blue color comes from boron, and are more difficult to grown than yellows.- Learn more about blue diamonds
+Blue diamonds vary from a sparkly sky blue to a strong vivid blue, up to 1.5 carats.
+The blue color comes from boron, and are more difficult to grown than yellows.

 Yellow Diamond

 Yellow diamonds are available from a stunning fancy vivid to a sophisticated light yellow up to two carats.
-The yellow color comes from nitrogen, and are also available with an orange modifying color, giving the diamond a fiery vividness.- Learn more about yellow diamonds
+The yellow color comes from nitrogen, and are also available with an orange modifying color, giving the diamond a fiery vividness.

 Pink, Green, Red and Other Colors